 “How long?” asked Parlan.

-“A moon, about,” said Smallpig, laughing.
+“A moon, about,” laughed Smallpig.
 “There’ll be no comfort, none of that shelter you been having.
-Don’t look for no warm thatch.”
+Don’t look for no roof.”

 “How do I piss?” he asked.